Sledmine/forge/README.md

 Halo Custom Edition Forge system using Chimera and SAPP

 ### What is it?
-Forge is a project that aims to add Forge-like system from posterior sequels of the game to any Halo Custom Edition map, by now our Forge Island map is the only one compatible with the project.
+Forge is a project that aims to add Forge-like system from posterior sequels of the Halo saga into any Halo Custom Edition map!...
+BY NOW Forge is only compatible with the Forge Island map, there are plans to add compatibility with Forge World map in the future!

 ### How was it created?
 This project was made with Chimera Lua Scripting on the client side and SAPP Lua Scripting on the server side, allowing us to share data via rcon messages and intercept any message to execute client side or server side actions.

-Forge implements LuaBlam giving easy memory access and ensuring API compatibility with SAPP, plus other libraries to give the best possible experience.
+Forge implements [lua-blam](https://github.com/Sledmine/lua-blam) giving easy memory access and ensuring API compatibility with SAPP, plus other libraries to give the most stable experience, avoiding random crashes as possible and ensuring project maintainability.

-Using semi-REST architecture as the base of this project we are able to keep performance, data persistence and functionality along all the entire development, every request for update, deletion and creation is proccessed just once, only when needed in a single rcon message with specific properties.
+This project is based in some type of REST architecture, meaning that is made to keep data persistence and functionality along the entire development, every request proccess for updating, deleting and spawning is proccessed just once, only when needed, in a single rcon message with specific and accurate properties.

-It reimplements some concepts from modern app libraries like the store from react-redux, giving behavior and operability to the project.
+Forge reimplements some concepts from modern app libraries like the store from  [redux-js](https://redux.js.org), giving security, behavior, performance and operability to the project.

 ### Highlights
 - Provides a store for all the Forge objects created on the server meaning the store is reusable, when a player joins mid game all the objects in the store can be pushed to the new player and sync everything created by other players on the server.